Afghanistan Relief Organization: Education

 Afghanistan Relief Organization has also raised funds for the training of teachers and the construction of rural libraries in Afghanistan.
 The fundraising events have been supported by many celebrities, including Halle Berry, former president George H. W. Bush, Cher, Will Ferrell, Jodie Foster, Jake Gyllenhaal, Kite Runner author Khaled Hosseini, Angelina Jolie, Madonna, Eva Mendes, Steve Nash and Natalie Portman.

-Afghan Ambassador Said Tayeb Jawad visited Los Angeles, California on 23 February 2007 to deliver the keynote address at the ARO's annual fundraiser, Peace Through Education.
+Afghan Ambassador Said Tayeb Jawad visited Los Angeles, California, on 23 February 2007 to deliver the keynote address at the ARO's annual fundraiser, Peace Through Education.

 According to a United Nations Children's Fund (UNICEF) Education Fact Sheet (plus Q and A) for Afghanistan, 2007:

 Afghanistan has one the highest proportion of school-age (7–12) children in the world: about 1 in 5 Afghans is a primary school-age child.
 Despite success in sending children to school, trends in gender disparity in education remains worrisome.
 For instance, the literary rate for young women (aged 15–24) is only 18 per cent, compared to 50 per cent for boys.
 The primary school completion rate for boys is 32 per cent versus 13 per cent for girls.
 In terms of cohort tracking, only 30 percent of girls (age 12 years) reach Grade 5, compared to 56 per cent for boys.
 (Source: Best Estimates of Social Indicators for children in Afghanistan, 1990–2005).

 Film producers Participant Productions and Paramount Vantage have designated ARO as one of the non-governmental organization (NGO) partners in a social action campaign to accompany the award-winning film, The Kite Runner, based on Khaled Hosseini's international best-seller, through an introduction by the author.

 In 2007, Paramount Classics and DreamWorks Pictures studios donated 500 laptop computers to schoolchildren in Kabul.
 The ARO distributed the computers, provided by the One Laptop per Child initiative which is aimed at children in developing countries.
 Kite Runner author Khaled Hosseini is quoted as saying that "Education of the general population is critical to the transformation of Afghanistan's political and economic condition."

 Midwifery training

 With deaths in pregnancy or in childbirth so high in Afghanistan, and few trained women there to assist with childbirth, the training of midwives is another major project for the Afghanistan Relief Organization.
 In 2006, one in 60 Afghan women died of pregnancy-related causes, giving the country one of the world's highest maternal mortality rates, second only to Sierra Leone.
-The infant mortality rate was about 135 per 1,000 live births in 2006, which is an improvement from the 165 per 1,000 in 2001, but is still far too high.
+The infant mortality rate was about 135 per 1,000 live births in 2006, which is an improvement from the 165 per 1,000 in 2001.